tritonJS826/masters-way/mw-general-bff/apiAutogenerated/general/docs/MwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload.md

 ### NewMwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload

-`func NewMwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload(existentPracticeMaterials []string, existentTheoryMaterials []string, generateAmount int32, topicName string, trainingDescription string, trainingName string, ) *MwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload`
+`func NewMwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload(existentPracticeMaterials []string, existentTheoryMaterials []string, generateAmount int32, language string, topicName string, trainingDescription string, trainingName string, ) *MwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload`

 NewMwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload instantiates a new MwServerInternalSchemasAIGeneratePracticeMaterialForTopicPayload object
 This constructor will assign default values to properties that have it defined,